wildfish/django-dashboards/docs/dashboards/howto/components.rst

 ``defer``

-A value or callable which will be fetched after initial load either via an HTMX trigger or a subseuqent API call if using graphql.
+A value or callable which will be fetched after initial load either via an HTMX trigger.

 For example: